twse/random-stuff/Third-Party Notices.md

 FaceGen from Singular Inversions, Inc. 1998-2016.
 All rights reserved.

-## For use of GameSpy
-This product contains software technology licensed from GameSpy Industries, Inc. © 1999-2015 GameSpy Industries, Inc. GameSpy and the “Powered by GameSpy” design are trademarks of GameSpy Industries, Inc. All rights reserved.

 ## For use of Golden CommPass
 Copyright © 1998 Creative Services Programming Corporation<br />
 Written by Donna S. Finkelstein